AdobeDocs/campaign-standard.de-DE/help/channels/using/transactional-messaging-limitations.md

 <img src="assets/do-not-localize/icon_concepts.svg" width="60px">

-In diesem Abschnitt werden die Best Practices und Einschränkungen Liste, die Sie vor dem Erstellen von Transaktionsnachrichten beachten sollten.
+In diesem Abschnitt finden Sie die Best Practices und Einschränkungen, die Sie kennen sollten, bevor Sie mit dem Erstellen von Transaktionsnachrichten beginnen.

 <!--For more on transactional messages, including on how to configure and create them, see [Getting started with transactional messaging](../../channels/using/getting-started-with-transactional-msg.md).-->